Destination Guide

 Quick Answer

-Punjab is a genuinely viable remote work base for workers who want an authentic Indian experience away from the tech-city circuit, with Chandigarh being the standout city.
-The region has improving internet infrastructure, low costs, and excellent food.
-It is not the right base if you need a dense coworking ecosystem or are coming for networking with other nomads — you will find very few foreigners here.
-For people with family or cultural ties to the region, it is a natural and rewarding choice.
+Punjab is a genuinely viable remote work base with Chandigarh as the standout city.
+Low costs, improving infrastructure, excellent food.
+Not the right base if you need dense coworking or nomad networking.
+For diaspora visitors with family ties, it is a natural and rewarding choice.

 Chandigarh: Yes, nomad-ready.
-Planned city with above-average infrastructure, reliable broadband, emerging coworking scene, excellent quality of life.
-Closest Punjab comes to a full nomad-capable base.
+Planned city, reliable broadband, emerging coworking, excellent quality of life.

 Amritsar: Partially ready.
-Significant tourism infrastructure but limited coworking.
-Internet is adequate in central areas and good hotels.
-Works well as a month-long base with the right accommodation.
+Good tourism infrastructure, limited coworking.
+Works as a month-long base with right accommodation.

-Jalandhar: For diaspora visitors and those with family connections.
-Functional infrastructure, limited coworking.
-Strong in tailored accommodation options.
+Jalandhar: For diaspora visitors with family connections.
+Functional, limited coworking.

 Cost of Living